Angry Chair

-"Angry Chair" is a song by the American rock band Alice in Chains.
-It was the third single from their album Dirt (1992).
+"Angry Chair" is a song by the American rock band Alice in Chains from their second studio album, Dirt (1992).
+Columbia Records serviced the song to US radio on November 30, 1992, making it the album's third single.
 It is the eleventh song on most copies of the album and twelfth or tenth song on others.
 The song was included on the compilation albums Nothing Safe: Best of the Box (1999), Music Bank (1999), Greatest Hits (2001), and The Essential Alice in Chains (2006).

 Origin and recording

 The song was one of the few written entirely by vocalist Layne Staley for the band.
 In the liner notes of 1999's Music Bank box set collection, guitarist Jerry Cantrell said of the song:

 Such a brilliant song.
 I'm very proud of Layne for writing it.
 When I've stepped up vocally in the past he's been so supportive, and here was a fine example of him stepping up with the guitar and writing a masterpiece.